yaspr/Lattice-iCEBlink40-LP1K/README.md

 1) btn uses to the capacitive buttons to control LED states
 2) cnt implements a binary counter using the onboard LEDs
 3) rot lights up one LED at a time indefinitely

-/!\ This work is Free and part of the PUBLIC DOMAIN.